Te Matuku Marine Reserve: Geography

 The marine reserve includes both the main bay and its entrance bays (Whites Bay, Little Bay, Sandy Bay and Otakawhe Bay) up to the high water line, and then out line level with Kauri Point on Ponui Island (Chamberlins Island).

 The sand, mudflats, mangroves and saltmarsh of Te Matuku Bay provides a habitat for eel grass, sea snails, cockles, crabs and worms, including colonies of spiny tubeworm (Pomatoceros caeruleus) that also used to be common in the inner Waitemata Harbour.
 During low tide, the bay almost dries out, allowing wading birds to hunt for these animals.
 During high tide, young flounder and mullet move in to feed on the invertebrates.

 On the eastern side of the bay are small shell spits, which provide roosting and nesting areas for native and migrating shorebirds.
 Godwits, red knot, wrybill, South Island oystercatcher and New Zealand dotterel are most common; banded dotterel, white-fronted tern, reef heron, spotless crake and Australasian bittern have also been found in smaller numbers.

 Rig (spotted dogfish) and flatfish are common within the bay.
-Crayfish, banded kokopu and New Zealand longfin eel live in the freshwater streams into the bay.
+Crayfish, banded kōkopu and New Zealand longfin eel live in the freshwater streams into the bay.

 The forest vegetation on the hillslopes surrounding the bay includes a mix of mature and regenerating coastal broadleaved forest; kauri, podocarp and broadleaved forest; and kanuka forest and scrub.
 It provides a habitat for kererū, grey warbler, silvereye, tūī, fantail, kingfisher, and morepork, and are part of the seasonal migration of kākā and shining cuckoo.

 The rocky shores and gravel beaches at the entrance to the bay are a habitat for common seashore snails, chitons, acorn barnacles, small black mussels and tubeworms.
 However, the introduced Pacific oyster has also been colonising the area.

 The reserve also extends out of the bay to the sandy muds in the Tāmaki Strait and around Passage Rock.
 The water around the rock is a habitat for horse mussels, large seaweeds, crayfish and snapper.
-Tarāpunga (red-billed gulls), karoro {black-backed gulls), tara (white-fronted terns) and kawau paka (little shags) all nest on Passage Rock.
+Tarāpunga (red-billed gulls), karoro (black-backed gulls), tara (white-fronted terns) and kawau paka (little shags) all nest on Passage Rock.

 The reserve also includes deeper areas off Ōtakawhe Bay at the entrance to Waiheke Channel, where tidal currents expose shell patches that sponges, anemones and soft corals colonise.